xavierartot/workflow-fcc/README.md

 # Free Code Camp Lab
-Accelerate your environment and lab
+Accelerate your environment and development

 ###It's doing the follow tasks:
 - reload the browser at each change with Livereload